 - Accounting Department

-- International Student Affairs Department (For International Students)
+- International Student Affairs Department (for International Students)

 - Human Resources (if student is employed at DigiPen)